Taste of Appledore- NEW Program!

 shoals.lab@unh.edu

 Price is per person, double-occupancy (shared room with same-gender participant or chosen registered companion.)
-All-inclusive with: overnight dormitory accommodations, all meals, snacks and beverages, all program activities, and round-trip boat transportation between Portsmouth, NH, and Appledore Island.
+All-inclusive with: overnight rustic dormitory accommodations, all meals, snacks, and beverages, all program activities (with the exception of the optional Kitchen Stage activity which has an extra charge), and round-trip boat transportation between Portsmouth, NH, and Appledore Island.
 Space is limited due to our vessel and housing capacities, so reserve your spot soon!
-This program is open to adults 18 years of age and up.
+This program is open to adults 21 years of age and up.

 Participants must bring their own bedding for a twin-sized bed.
 We suggest a sleeping bag and extra blanket or sheet, as well as a pillow case.
 Pillows are available.
 A detailed suggested packing list will be sent to registrants prior to the program.